 Time expression: Expression with which to format extracted time.
 Current time, as a JavaScript Date object, is in global time.
 Defaults to time.getTime() / 1000.
+You can access other fields' values via e.<fieldName>.

 i For details about Cribl LogStream's Library (native) time methods, see: C.Time - Time Functions.